-- Carburettor engines are not permitted. - Fuel injection engines: Fuel injection systems are permitted using only the original homologated throttle bodies for that make 600cc/675cc machine. - Butterfly cannot be changed or modified.
-Where fitted a secondary butterfly or slide may be locked in the fully open position. - Variable intake tract devices cannot be added if they are not present on the homologated motorcycle and they must remain identical and operate in the same way as the homologated system.
-All the parts of the variable intake tract device must remain exactly as homologated. - Any fuel pump may be used. - Homologated fuel pressure regulator must remain unmodified. - The fuel ignition ECU and Ignition Control Unit may be changed. - The camshaft duration and lift is free. - The cam chain or cam belt tensioning device is free - Cam sprockets or cam gears may be modified or replaced to allow the timing of camshafts. - All engine modifications are allowed with the exception of bore and stroke. - Everything below the head gasket is free.
+- Carburettor engines are not permitted. - Fuel injection engines: Fuel injection systems are permitted using only the throttle-bodies for that make 600cc/675cc machine. - Butterfly cannot be changed or modified.
+Where fitted a secondary butterfly or slide may be locked in the fully open position. - Any fuel pump may be used. - Any fuel pressure regulator may be used but the fuel pressure must remain as homologated. - The fuel ignition ECU and Ignition Control Unit may be changed. - The camshaft duration and lift is free. - The cam chain or cam belt tensioning device is free - Cam sprockets or cam gears may be modified or replaced to allow the timing of camshafts. - All engine modifications are allowed with the exception of bore and stroke. - Everything below the head gasket is free.